Women in education

 Overview The papers of Frederica de Laguna consist of family and personal photographs, collections of clippings, typescripts, and publication materials of this Bryn Mawr College professor and distinguished scholar in anthropology, specializing in Arctic cultures.

 Dates: 1922 - 1975

 Overview Grace de Laguna was a professor of Philosophy at Bryn Mawr, a past president of the American Philosophical Association, and mother of Frederica de Laguna, the noted anthropologist.
 This collection consists of Personal Material, Correspondence, Reprints, and Typescripts.

 Dates: 1899 - 1969

-Scope and Content note This collection is composed primarily of the original, handwritten diary of Alice Jones, and the photocopy of the original.
-Diary entries discuss the history of the Friends School in Ramallah, religious reflection and discussions concerning the divides between Muslims, Jews, and Christians in Palestine, and discussions concerning the politics within Palestine.
-Jones also provides descriptions of the children she teaches at the school.In addition to the Jones's diary, the collection...
+Overview This collection is comprised primarily of the original, handwritten diary of Alice Jones, and a photocopy of the original.
+Diary entries discuss the history of the Friends School in Ramallah, Palestine, religious reflection and discussions concerning the divides between Muslims, Jews, and Christians in Palestine, and discussions concerning the politics within Palestine.
+Jones also provides descriptions of the children she teaches at the school.In addition to the Jones's diary, the...

 Overview Gertrude Leighton was born in Belfast, Ireland.
 Leighton first came to Bryn Mawr College as a member of the class of 1938 and majored in classical archaeology.
 In 1940, she was hired by Barnard College as a lecturer in the English Department.
 She entered law school at Yale in 1942, graduated in 1945.
 Leighton returned to Bryn Mawr in 1950 as Assistant Professor of Political Science.
 Later promotions made her full professor and department chairman.
 The collection consists mainly of office...